ongov/Digital-Service-Standard/README.md

   technical, user experience and policy skills
 * work collaboratively
-* embed expertise from other business areas and ministries (e.g. finance, legal, policy) to achieve desired outcomes
+* embed expertise from other business areas and ministries (e.g. finance, legal, policy, correspondence) to achieve desired outcomes
 * have a manager with the ability to make day-to-day decisions to improve the service
 * dedicate one user researcher on the project for at least 3 days each